CSCI 161

 • Imagine you are writing a program where you’re doing a lot of calculations with sales tax

-• What if the gov changes the sales tax in the future?
+• What if the government changes the sales tax in the future?

 • Although there is nothing wrong with the above code, one could do the following instead